ootbingo/oot-bingo-generator/doc/BALANCING.md

 row seem 3 minutes slower.
 This practically undoes the shortening of the raw time, but results in 3 minutes of extra synergy that can now be added to this row.
 The result is that *5 Compasses* now has a better chance of appearing.

-In addition to collection goals, the `selfsynergy` column can also be used to slightly adjust the time of a goal to move it to a different [difficulty](#difficulty) bucket.
+In addition to collection goals, the `selfsynergy` category can also be used to slightly adjust the time of a goal to move it to a different [difficulty](#difficulty) bucket.
 For example, if there are no goals with a difficulty of 23, you could remove a little time from a goal with difficulty 24 and turn it into `selfsynergy`.
 These small adjustments don't have a big impact on the balance, but they help to get more variety in goals on the board.